A Day in the Life of a Product Owner: What to Expect

 Collaboration with the Development Team

 Throughout the afternoon, the PO remains available to the development team to clarify requirements, review progress, and make decisions about the product.
-This hands-on collaboration is essential for ensuring that development work aligns with the product vision and goals.
+Collaboration is often facilitated through Microsoft Teams or similar communication tools, ensuring that development work aligns with the product vision and goals.

 Testing and Review

 Depending on the stage of the development cycle, the PO may be involved in testing new features or reviewing completed work.
-Providing timely feedback to the development team helps ensure that the product meets quality standards and user expectations.
+Visual collaboration boards such as Miro are useful for walk‑throughs and feedback sessions, helping the team maintain quality standards and user expectations.

 Preparing for Upcoming Sprints